tooevangelist/paysuper-docs/content/docs/payments/quick-start.md

 ## **Step 4.** After the payment

-Once payment is successful, you should fulfill the customer’s purchase.
-You can use [webhooks](ССЫЛКА) to fulfill the purchase.
-For more details about handling purchase fulfillment with Checkout, see [After the payment](/docs/payments/fulfillment/).
+Following the successful payment, you should fulfil the customer’s purchase.
+You can use [webhooks](ССЫЛКА) or the [Transaction log](ССЫЛКА) to accomplish the purchase.
+For more details about handling purchase fulfilment with Checkout, see [After the payment](/docs/payments/fulfillment/).

 ## Next steps

 {{< hint info >}}
 [**After the payment**](/docs/payments/live/)

+After a successful payment, you have to fulfil the customer’s purchase.
+You can use [webhooks](ССЫЛКА) or the [Transaction log](ССЫЛКА) to accomplish the purchase.
 {{< /hint >}}

 {{< hint info >}}
 [**Testing the Checkout**](/docs/payments/testing/)

+Check your integration with PaySuper Checkout works correctly.
+Test cards can be used to create payments that produce successful and particular responses.
 {{< /hint >}}

 {{< hint info >}}
 [**Customizing Checkout**](/docs/payments/customization/)

+Learn about the different ways you can customize your Checkout.
 {{< /hint >}}

 ***